MichalReznak/quep/README.md

 * TODO extend supported gates with custom defined and their inverse
 * TODO UI?
 * TODO check for valid combinations

+# NOT WORKING:
+* Collected Quantum volume does not stop
+* Missing colors on QV
+* Remove parse argument from generate method
+*